Supreme Court OKs handover of Trump tax returns to Congress

 The court, without comment, rejected Trump’s plea for an order that would have prevented the Treasury Department from giving six years of tax returns for Trump and some of his businesses to the Democratic-controlled House Ways and Means Committee.

-It was Trump’s second loss at the Supreme Court in as many months.
+It was Trump’s second loss at the Supreme Court in as many months, and third this year.
 In October, the court refused to step into the legal fight surrounding the FBI search of Trump’s Florida estate that turned up classified documents.

+In January, the court refused to stop the National Archives from turning over documents to the House committee investigating the Jan.
+6 insurrection at the Capitol.
+Justice Clarence Thomas was the only vote in Trump’s favor.

 In the dispute over his tax returns, the Treasury Department had refused to provide the records during Trump’s presidency.
 But the Biden administration said federal law is clear that the committee has the right to examine any taxpayer’s return, including the president’s.